SumeghaGodara/snakemake/index.md

 # Working on Binder

-::warning
-Note:  No support for '--use-singularity'
+> Note: No support for '--use-singularity'
-:

 - We're going to use [mybinder.org](https://mybinder.org/), a fantastic service that lets us run demonstrations and short workshops in the cloud!